Updated: September 2018

 The future abundance of animals depends on several factors.
 Wildlife managers usually have knowledge of only abundance and catch.

-Surveys are carried out to generate estimates of absolute abundance, which is the number of animals in a specific area at a specific time.
+Researchers conduct surveys to generate estimates of absolute abundance, which consequently represents the number of animals present in a specific area at a specific time.
 In some cases estimates of relative abundance (a fraction of absolute abundance that is assumed to be constant) are also useful.
-If surveys are repeated over time, trends in abundance (whether the number of animals is increasing, decreasing or stable over time) can be estimated.
+By conducting repeated surveys over time, it becomes possible to estimate trends in abundance, thereby determining whether the number of animals is increasing, decreasing, or remaining stable over time.
 The main use of these estimates is for the management of whale and seal populations.
-They are also used for general environmental monitoring and ecosystem research.
+Additionally, surveys serve the purpose of general environmental monitoring and ecosystem research.

 Marine Mammal Management

 “Management” does not mean telling seals what to do!
 It is actually the management of human impacts on seal populations, mainly direct catch (hunting) and indirect catch (by-catch, ship strikes), but also other sub-lethal impacts such as pollution and climate change.
-The main goal of management is usually to ensure that human impacts on marine mammal populations are sustainable, meaning that they do not cause the populations to decrease below a pre-defined threshold.
-To do this, estimates of abundance are combined with past, present and projected future catch levels in a population model, a mathematical model that mimics the response of the population to catch.
+The main goal of management is usually to ensure that human impacts on marine mammal populations are sustainable, thus meaning that they do not cause the populations to decrease below a pre-defined threshold.
+To accomplish this, researchers combine estimates of abundance with past, present, and projected future catch levels in a population model.
+The population model is a mathematical model that replicates the population’s response to catch.
 This enables managers to set allowable total removal levels: levels of direct and/or indirect catch that will not endanger the population.

 How do we count seals?

-Pinnipeds are counted differently than cetaceans.
-Both adults and pups can be counted to estimate the total population.
-This is usually done during the whelping or moulting seasons when the seals are congregated on land or ice.
-The counts are performed differently between species and location.
+Counting pinnipeds and cetaceans differs in approach.
+For estimating the total population, researchers count both adult seals and pups, typically during the whelping or moulting seasons when the seals gather on land or ice.
+In fact, the counting methods vary depending on the species and location.
 Different seal species have different whelping and moulting times, and this can even vary within species, depending on location.

 Which type of count?